Your rates and property

 A property that increases in value a lot more than other properties will contribute more.
 A property that doesn’t increase as much as other properties may end up contributing less.
 Either way, most properties will only see a small change in contributions each year.

 The Borough of Queenscliffe also provides some discounts on rates.
-Pensioners in the Borough receive one of Victoria’s highest discounts on their rates, and will receive an even larger discount this year.
+Pensioners in the Borough receive one of Victoria’s highest discounts on their rates of $120 per eligible ratepayer property, above that funded by other levels of government.

 How your contribution helps our community

 Council invests everyone’s rate contributions back into the community in a variety of ways.
 Upgrades and repairs to buildings, town beautification, environmental and waste management, tourism, and aged care are just some of the projects that draw their funds directly from your contributions.

 The graph below shows approximately how much of your contribution goes to different projects around the Borough of Queenscliffe.
 Because of your contribution, we’re investing in the future and taking care of the people and places we love.

 How Queenscliffe’s rates compare